pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="LELAND">CO-CHAIRMAN LELAND</span>: The answer is you can incorporate
-a strip film copy of a large catalog if you can process it into the form of cards which can be integrated with your cards. <span style="page" id="page216">[p.216]</span> In other words, it can't be incorporated immediately, directly, it has to be processed into the form of cards.</p>
+a strip film copy of a large catalog if you can process it into the form of cards which can be integrated with your cards. <span class="page" id="page216">[p.216]</span> In other words, it can't be incorporated immediately, directly, it has to be processed into the form of cards.</p>

 </div>